Relativistic oscillator model with spin for nucleon resonances: Oscillator with spin and its energy spectrum

-Physically, only whole system rotations could be defined in the presence of interaction and the sole preferred direction in the CM frame should be specified by $\mathbf{J}$.
-To account for this fact, we "froze"\, unphysical rotations, by picking up only those states for which $\mathbf{N}$ is parallel to $\mathbf{J}$ and thereby produces no new preferred direction.
-Namely, among the solutions to the eigenvalue equations

-we select the states with $j=J+N$.
-According to (\ref{eq256}), these states satisfy the condition of parallelism, $(\mathbf{J}\cdot\mathbf{N})\Psi=-JN\Psi$, where the minus sign is necessary since $+JN$ does not belong to the set of eigenvalues of $(\mathbf{J}\cdot\mathbf{N})$.
+Like the above-discussed spinless case, the wave equation involves only a part of the total angular momentum -- it is $\mathbf{j}=\mathbf{M}+I\otimes\boldsymbol{\tau}/2$ now.
+Invoking the same analogy with the flux-tube model as in the end of the previous section, we pick up the maximal eigenvalue of $\mathbf{j}^2$ for the eigenenergies to depend on.
+That is, we select the states with $j=J+N$.
 It should be added that $N$ may attain only integer values $0,1,...$ and not half-integer ones because $\mathbf{N}$ is the differential operator in the coordinate space.